About 2060 wordsAbout 7 min

 How to resolve code merge conflicts?

-If you encounter code conflict issues when creating a PR or in builds related to PR events, you can resolve them with the following commands:
+If you encounter code conflicts when creating a PR or in PR-related event builds, you can resolve them with the following commands:

 git fetch origin # Get updates from the remote repository